raeq/wordle_solver2/docs/Usage.md

 ### 2.20 Application Modes

-2.21 **Solver Mode**
+#### Solver Mode
-- Select this mode when you need help solving an external Wordle puzzle
+- Use this mode to get suggestions while playing Wordle elsewhere.
-- The application will suggest optimal words to guess
-- After each guess, enter the result pattern using:
+- Enter your guess and the result pattern (G, Y, B) after each attempt.
-  - G: Green (correct letter, correct position)
-  - Y: Yellow (correct letter, wrong position)
-  - B: Black (letter not in word)

-2.22 **Game Mode**
+- The top 10 most likely word suggestions will be shown automatically after every guess—no need to type 'hint'.

+#### Game Mode
-- Play a complete Wordle game against the computer
+- Play Wordle directly in the terminal against the computer.
-- The application selects a random word for you to guess
+- Enter your guesses; the application will provide feedback after each guess.
-- You have 6 attempts to guess the word
+- You have 6 attempts to guess the word.
-- The application automatically evaluates and displays results

 ### 2.30 Command Line Arguments